-How exactly does the pasta water help the consistency of the pesto?
+How does pasta water help the consistency of the sauce?

 Much like Cacio e Pepe, the secret to a juicy pasta dish and not a dry one is in the pasta water.
 It’s so simple!
 Because of the starches in the cooking water, it keeps the pasta coated in pesto and provides additional smoothness and moisture.

 Pasta water is also great to use in different quick sauces because it serves as a thickener and helps bind ingredients together.

 Pasta water tip: If you plan to save pesto pasta leftovers for later, save 1/4-1/2 cup of starchy cooking water separately to use when reheating!

 You don’t have to, but it will taste so much better.
 I’ve tried countless store-bought pesto brands ranging in price, some even ones over $20 a jar, and none of them taste better than homemade.
 With homemade pesto, you also know exactly the ingredients that are in it and can adjust them to your own preference.

 Tips for the Best Pesto Pasta:

 - Salt the water generously when cooking pasta (I usually add about a tablespoon of coarse sea salt to about 2.5-3 quarts of water).
 It will flavor the pasta as it cooks, and it will give you better tasting cooking water to add at the end.